ayamflow/size/README.md

 ### addListener(handler[, context])

-Bind a function to the resize event
+Bind a function to the resize event and immediately call the handler with the current width/height
 * `handler` - the function to call after a resize event
 * `context` - (OPTIONAL) - the context to bind the event callback to